GenericMappingTools/pygmt/doc/api/index.rst

 GMT C API
 ---------

-The :mod:`gmt.clib` package is a wrapper for the GMT C API built using :mod:`ctypes`.
+The :mod:`pygmt.clib` package is a wrapper for the GMT C API built using :mod:`ctypes`.
-Most calls to the C API happen through the :class:`gmt.clib.Session` class.
+Most calls to the C API happen through the :class:`pygmt.clib.Session` class.

 .. autosummary::
     :toctree: generated